 The rush of memories, words, music, dreams suppressed to continue on with life, inundated my sight, my surroundings.
 Play back.
 I entered a hologram of my youth I could not avoid and found myself mechanically going through the day.

 Today, numb, contemplating what happened, wandering around where I’d go from here.
 How can I flee from time again?
 I buried my being inside your memory for today to commune with you.
-To thank you for making me happy, for making me cry.
-I communed only with my self to give you space to enter my presence freely.
+To thank you for making me happy, for making me cry, to give you space to enter my presence freely.
 I stopped today, stopped Earth's procession to see and feel you in my youth for the last time today.

 Originally posted on October 5, 2011